LupuC/LupuC/README.md

 ### <div align="center">I'm Claudiu, a student & front-end developer 👨‍💻</div>

-- 🔭 Current project I'm working on: [Steam Web Idler V2](https://github.com/LupuC/Steam-Web-Idler-V2)

-- 🌱 Learning React and more NodeJS
+- 🌱 Learning React, NextJS, TypeScript and more NodeJS

 - 👨‍💻 All of my projects are available at https://lupucl.com/